Blazin64/hugo-blackout/README.md

 This theme was created with a focus on minimalism, both in terms of code and visual appearance.
 No 2000-line CSS files here!

 Never heard of Hugo?
-It is the best thing since sliced bread!
+It's the best static site generator, hands down!
 Check it out at [gohugo.io](https://gohugo.io/)!

 Screenshots will be added once this theme is considered complete.